Note: The bridge at the entrance on Oregon Road is currently being repaired and slippery when wet. Proceed at your own risk.

 This diverse preserve combines two distinct parcels containing a variety of geologic forms and an exceptional concentration of vernal pools.
 In the rugged east parcel, deciduous forest, hemlock stands and mountain laurel thickets crown rocky outcrops, and steep cliffs rim Byram Lake Reservoir.
-In the western parcel, native grasses and wildflowers blanket several meadows that provide excellent habitat for mammals, birds
+In the western parcel, native grasses and wildflowers blanket several meadows that provide excellent habitat for mammals, birds and insects.
+A number of reptile and amphibian species thrive in the streams and red maple swamps throughout both parcels.

 Why We Selected This Site